be5invis/Iosevka/doc/custom-build.md

 #### Compatibility Ligatures

 Certain software, notably Emacs, relies on pre-encoded ligatures instead of OpenType to provide ligations.
-Iosevka could be configured with additional subsection `compatibility-ligatures`, being an array of records with following fields:
+Iosevka could be configured with additional subsection `compatibilityLigatures`, being an array of records with following fields:

 * `unicode`: The PUA code point being assigned to.
 * `featureTag`: The feature tag to compute ligations.